AWegnerGitHub/awegnergithub.github.io-content/2023_06_19_stackexchange_strike_update3.md

  - [The Moderation and curator strike started on June 5.][strikestart]
  - Stack Exchange has downplayed the effect of this to the press, while at the same time straight lied to the press about [causes of the strike][openletter].
  - Stack Exchange [removed access to the data dump back][strikeweek1] in March but never told anyone until they were called out on it in early June.
- - The [moderation team has elected three representatives][strikeweek1update] to engage with Stack Exchange to solve these problems and end the strike.
+ - The [moderation team has elected three representatives][strikeweekupdate] to engage with Stack Exchange to solve these problems and end the strike.

 ## Where are we now?